o-ma-r6287/MidtermProject/readme.md

 ## code

-This repository contains a code folder which contains code for descriptive statistics, bivariate analysis, and linear regression.
+This repository contains a code folder which contains code for descriptive statistics, bivariate analysis, and exploratory analysis.

 descriptive statistics include a table with the mean and standard deviation of the outcome variables in the f75 data including, *weight1*, *weight2*, *muac1*, and *muac2*.
 By using the dplyr package and the